About This Chapter

 9. Materials & Resources for an Early Childhood Classroom

-In this lesson, we will learn about providing useful and appropriate resources to students in an early childhood classroom.
-We will identify the types of resources that can be beneficial, and we will see how they can be used to enhance learning for all students.
+In this lesson, we'll learn about providing useful and appropriate resources to students in an early childhood classroom.
+We'll identify the types of resources that can be beneficial, and we'll see how they can be used to enhance learning for all students.

 10. Extending & Connecting Learning Beyond the Classroom

-This lesson details how teachers can create authentic learning that connects with communities and practices outside the educational setting and gives examples of what this looks like in the classroom.
+This lesson details how teachers can create authentic learning experiences that connect students with communities and practices outside the educational setting and gives examples of what this can look like in the classroom.

 11. Incorporating Flexible Grouping in the Classroom